maryam089/SDViT/README.md

 ```
 Note: for downloading other datasets change --dataset pacs with other datasets (e.g., vlcs, office_home, terra_incognita, domainnet).

+## Train your own models:
+Step 1: Download the pretrained models on Imagenet, DeiT, CVT-21, T2T-ViT-14
+Step 2: Place the models in the path ./domainbed/pretrained_models/Model_name/
+Step 3: Run the followng commands
 Training a single model with an indiviual target domain (test_env) id 0:

 ```sh